Timothy B. Schmit: Early life

 Timothy Bruce Schmit was born on October 30, 1947, in Oakland, California.
 He was raised in Sacramento, and began playing in the folk music band Tim, Tom & Ron at the age of 15.
 That group evolved into a surf band called the Contenders, then changed its name to the New Breed (sometimes known simply as "the Breed").
-As the New Breed, they had a major local hit in Sacramento: the Animals-inspired "Green Eyed Woman," which was released in 1965 and hit No. 1 on local top-40 outlet KXOA.
+As the New Breed, they had a major local hit in Sacramento: the Animals-inspired "Green Eye’d Woman," which was released in 1965 and hit No. 1 on local top-40 outlet KXOA.
 (The track also charted on isolated stations in Virginia and Indiana.)
 A few more local-only hits followed, before the group changed its name once again to Glad.
 The group recorded their sole studio album Feelin' Glad in 1968.

 Poco

 In 1968, Schmit auditioned for Poco but was turned down in favor of founding member Randy Meisner.
 When Meisner quit the band in 1969, Schmit replaced him on bass guitar and backing vocals.
 He appeared on nine of Poco's studio albums and two live albums between 1969 and 1977, composing numerous songs.
-He wrote and was the lead vocalist on the song "Keep on Tryin'," Poco's biggest hit single to that point, peaking at No. 50 on the Billboard Hot 100 in 1975.
+He wrote and was the lead vocalist on the song "Keep on Tryin'," Poco's biggest hit single to that point, peaking at No. 50 on the U.S. Billboard Hot 100 in 1975.

 Apart from Poco, Schmit also contributed backing vocals to Firefall's 1977 hit, "Just Remember I Love You."
 Schmit sang backing vocals on the Steely Dan studio albums Pretzel Logic (1974), The Royal Scam (1976), and Aja (1977).
 Schmit also sang backing vocals on "Never Let Her Slip Away", a top 5 UK hit for Andrew Gold in 1978, along with Brock Walsh, JD Souther and an uncredited Freddie Mercury of Queen.
 In 1974, Schmit played bass guitar alongside guitarist Glenn Frey and drummer Don Henley on the song "You Can Close Your Eyes" featured on Linda Ronstadt's fifth solo studio album Heart Like a Wheel.